yttasdfghjk/yttasdfghjk/README.md

 # Hello, I'm [yttasdfghjk](https://github.com/yttasdfghjk) 👋

-I'm a Machine Learning Engineer, currently contributing to and democratizing LLMs space.
-I explore recent advancements/research in the domain, experiment with them, share insights, and also build side projects.
+I enjoy the intersection of modern technologies and am currently contributing to diverse projects related to Data Science, Distributed Ledger Technologies and Quantum COmputing.
+I explore recent advances in these domains, conduct experiments, share insights, and also build side projects.

 ## 🚀 My Expertise